King's Lynn: Buses

 Nearly all Stagecoach services in the area have been withdrawn, leaving most services in King's Lynn operated by Lynx or Go To Town (West Norfolk Community Transport Project).

 King's Lynn is served by the excel bus route between Peterborough and Norwich operated by First Eastern Counties.
-The Coasthopper route from King's Lynn runs round the Norfolk Coast to Cromer, but since Stagecoach withdrew from Norfolk, the western section has been run by Lynx as Coastliner 36 and extended inland from Wells-next-the-Sea to Fakenham.
+The Coasthopper route from King's Lynn runs round the Norfolk Coast to Cromer but, since Stagecoach withdrew from Norfolk, the western section has been run by Lynx as Coastliner 36 and extended inland from Wells-next-the-Sea to Fakenham.
 The Wells–Cromer section is run by Sanders Coaches and still known as Coasthopper, but now extends inland to North Walsham.

 South Transport Project

 A £7 million programme to redevelop the infrastructure of the town centre in the 2010s was largely provided by the Community Infrastructure Fund.
 The department programme is a collection of smaller developments, which are detailed below.

 Work on a cycle and bus route between the town centre and South Lynn began in June 2010, at a cost of £850,000.
 It is 720 metres long, from Morston Drift to Millfleet, with buses in both directions, and features a separate path for pedestrians and bicycles, which coincides with the bus route when crossing the Nar sluice.
 As part of the development, the Millfleet–St James' Road junction is being developed.

 A contraflow lane for bicycles was proposed, but not built along Norfolk Street from Albert Street to Blackfriars Road.
 This would have included a development of the Norfolk Road/Railway Road junction to better accommodate buses and bicycles.
 Similar work was to have taken place at the Norfolk Street–Littleport Street junction, so that buses would not get caught in the town-centre gyratory system.

 Bus priority measures have been added to four sets of traffic lights along St James' Road.
 These give buses quicker access to the town centre and normalise journey times.

-Southgates Roundabout has been redeveloped.
+Southgates roundabout has been redeveloped.
 Many of its approach roads have been widened in the run-up to the junction and the road markings redone in an attempt to improve lane discipline.
-Southgates Roundabout is a noted congestion hot spot.
+It is a noted congestion hot spot.

 Other small developments are taking place to make junctions more car-friendly.